LongJiAn99/PasarGo/README.md

 1. Listing page where users can see the listings for each category
 2. Wishlist page to show the products and services requested by users
-3. My Profile page for users to view their products/services listed and products/services on their wishlist
+3. Profile page for users to view their products/services listed and products/services on their wishlist

 The three pages and featureswere implemented using React JS as the library for building this user interface and are linked to one another using react router.
 Firebase was used as the backend to store all the relevant data needed.